 Symptoms in children

-Delays in physical development, reduced growth rate, late puberty, intellectual impairments or learning difficulties.
+Typical signs of an underactive thyroid in children are delays in physical development, restricted growth rate, late puberty, intellectual impairment or learning difficulties.

 If left untreated, hypothyroidism can lead to serious health problems.
 It can initially manifest itself in the symptoms described, which significantly affect quality of life.
 In the long term, however, untreated hypothyroidism can lead to more serious complications such as heart disease, peripheral neuropathy and, in rare cases, life-threatening myxoedema coma.
 A slower heart rate can increase the risk of heart disease, while low metabolism can lead to a build-up of LDL cholesterol in the blood.
 It is therefore extremely important to diagnose and treat hypothyroidism early on to avoid more serious health problems.